MicrosoftDocs/minecraft-creator/creator/Documents/Update1.19.40.md

 To coincide with the release of custom blocks we partnered with Jannis from [Blockbench](https://www.blockbench.net) to build a Block Wizard plug-in.
 Check out the tutorial ([Getting started with Minecraft Block Wizard](MinecraftBlockWizard.md)) and see how easy it is to make custom blocks.

-**Structure Block Import:**

-Structure blocks can now be imported in-game using the structure block UI.
-This is supported on the Windows platform (same as Export).
-Our documentation has been updated [Introduction to Structure Blocks](IntroductionToStructureBlocks.md).

 **Item Tags on Recipes:**

 Recipes can now use item tags directly instead of item names.
 This should make working with Recipes a bit easier.
 Recipes can now take tags as input, which means custom items can be used in Vanilla recipes!
 This brings us closer to Java parity.
 We still have a bit more work to do on this feature and improved documentation will come in the future so stay tuned!